autogluon/autogluon-rag/src/agrag/modules/embedding/README.md

   use_bedrock: Whether to use the provided model from AWS Bedrock API. https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html
   Currently only Cohere (https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-embed.html) and Amazon Titan (https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan.html) embedding models are supported.

-  bedrock_generate_params: Additional parameters to pass into the model when generating the embeddings.
+  bedrock_embedding_params: Additional parameters to pass into the model when generating the embeddings.

   bedrock_aws_region: AWS region where the model is hosted on Bedrock.
 ```